 Seersucker is when cotton is woven with a crinkled vertical line in the goods.
-They are super lightweight and comfortable in tropical climates or the dog days of summer in northern climates.
+They are lightweight and comfortable in tropical climates or the dog days of summer in northern climates.
 See a great video example of seersucker cotton fancies.

-The best kinds of cotton are long staple cottons which produce the finest feel and best performance when spinning the yarns into cloth.
+The best kinds of cotton are long staple cotton which produce the finest feel and best performance when spinning the yarns into cloth.
 With advancements in technology, mills have discovered that blending high-quality long-staple cotton with a bit of lycra provides a cloth with stretch, which makes it extremely comfortable.

 Silk is spun from the cocoon of the silkworm.
 It is featherlight and has the inherent characteristic of giving a beautiful luster to the garments.
-Most silk jackets made with silk are blended with other summer fabrics such as lightweight wool or linens.
+Most silk jackets made with silk are blended with other summer fabrics, such as lightweight wool or linens.